 If you still aren’t sure why your Alaskan Malamute smells bad after you’ve looked over them and given them a good wash, then it’s worth taking them to the vet to check for any underlying health problems.

 Although rare, other issues such as skin cancers, GI and systemic infections or diabetes could be causing your Malamute to stink.

 These issues may be harder to identify by eye so it’s best to take them to the vets for a full health check to ensure no serious problems are going untreated.

-All Alaskan Malamute goes through a period of smelling bad through their lives, even it’s from something as simple as having smelly breath or from not being dried properly.
+All Alaskan Malamute goes through a period of smelling bad in their lives, even if it’s from something as simple as having smelly breath or from not being dried properly.

 Most of the time it’s nothing to worry about, but if you ever become concerned about a persistent smell then get in touch with your veterinarian.